pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Dynamic assigned.
   - You can point DNS using CNAME records.
   - Static IP, allows A records to be set.
 SSL security.
 Useful for firewall settings.
 4096 Private IP's per Vnet.
 60 Public dynamic IP's, 20 Status public IP's
+  - The first and last IP addresses of each subnet are reserved for protocol conformance, along with the x.x.x.1-x.x.x.3 addresses of each subnet, which are used for Azure services.
 - Network Security Groups (NSGs):
   - can contain list of ACL rules.
   - Allow or denies access to resources based on priority.